dejbug/anika/README.md

-# ani-ka
+# anika

+an easy-going foto-novela composer not only for depressives

-an anime-to-manga snipping, compositing, and dialogueing tool.
+(also: an anime-to-manga snipping, compositing, and re-dialogueing tool)

+let's see where this is going...